Terms that a Buyer of Business Telephone Systems Should

 Handsfree

-word for speakerphone.
-Some phones have handsfree for intercom calls only
+for speakerphone.
+Some phones have handsfree for intercom calls only and others

 GO TO TOP OF PAGE